Brunei at the 2022 Commonwealth Games: Weightlifting

 In total, one Bruneian athlete participated in the weightlifting events – Nashrul Abu Bakar in the men's –61 kg category.

-The lawn bowls events took place at the National Exhibition Centre (NEC) in Marston Green between 30 July and 3 August 2022.
+The weightlifting events took place at the National Exhibition Centre (NEC) in Marston Green between 30 July and 3 August 2022.

+Abu Bakar qualified for the −61 kg category by virtue of his position in the International Weightlifting Federation Commonwealth Ranking List at 9 March 2022.
 The −61 kg took place on 30 July 2022.
 Abu Bakar lifted 95 kg (snatch) and 132 kg (clean and jerk) for a combined score of 127 kg which placed him sixth in the overall rankings.